nrbrook/BlurBox/README.md

 BlurBox is a lightbox which blurs the background.
 Simple!

+On small screens (<= 480px), a lightbox doesn't make much sense, so the plugin instead switches to a sheet which slides up from the bottom and just darkens the background (no blur)

 ### [Demo](http://nrbrook.github.io/BlurBox)

 It is a jQuery plugin, but it wouldn't be much work to seperate out the jQuery goodness or even just substitute jQuery for a shim with the same interface.